abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 limactl edit sandbox --mount-only .:w --start
 ```

+By defualt, inside the VM the directory will be mounted at the exactly same path as it is on your host.

 You can add more directories by stopping the VM and extending the `mounts` section in the YAML file that `limactl edit` opens:

 ```bash